bitcoin-dot-org/Bitcoin.org/_includes/devdoc/guide_transactions.md

 not exist.
 Coinbase transactions can only be created by Bitcoin miners and they're an exception to many of the rules listed below.
-Instead of pointing out the coinbase exception to each rule, we invite you to read about coinbase transactions in the block chain section of this guide.
+Instead of pointing out the coinbase exception to each rule, we invite you to read about coinbase transactions in the blockchain section of this guide.

 ![The Parts Of A Transaction](/img/dev/en-tx-overview.svg)